Graves's emergent cyclical levels of existence: Influence

 Graves's ideas are not broadly influential in mainstream psychology or philosophy academia.

 However, Graves is neither entirely unknown nor entirely dismissed among mainstream developmental psychologists.
-For example, Loevinger cited his observations on relative developmental levels of managers and employees while of defending her concept of ego development as the "master trait" in response to a competing proposal of neuroticism or conscientiousness occupying that role.
+For example, Loevinger cited his observations on relative developmental levels of managers and employees while defending her concept of ego development as the "master trait" in response to a competing proposal of neuroticism or conscientiousness occupying that role.

 Graves's work influenced Ken Wilber's integral theory starting no later than 1995, prior to the publication of Spiral Dynamics.
 By way of Spiral Dynamics, this influence became increasingly prominent during the 2000s, although subsequent changes by Wilber have diverged from Graves in some respects such as truncating the second "tier" of stages to two, contradicting the "six upon six" hypothesis.

 E-C theory has also influenced, again by way of Spiral Dynamics, developmental metamodernism.